hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 Please note: it is technically well possible for equipment responsibles to add (qualify) themselves for any equipment ...

+## User directory

+This page displays a list of all active users and their affiliations (group).

 ## Detailed Administration